Xun You: Later life and death

-After pacifying Ji Province, Cao Cao wrote a memorial to Emperor Xian to recommend him to award Xun You a marquis title to honour him for his contributions.
+After pacifying Ji Province, Cao Cao wrote a memorial to Emperor Xian to recommend him to award Xun You a marquis title to honour him for his contributions, noting "Master of the Army Xún Yōu from the beginning was a great assistant and minister.
+No campaigns were unsuccessful and from beginning to end all enemies were conquered, all because of Yōu’s plan".
 Xun You was thus enfeoffed as the Marquis of Lingshu Village (陵樹亭侯).
-In 207, while assessing his subordinates' contributions and recommending Emperor Xian to give out rewards accordingly, Cao Cao credited Xun Yu and Xun You for developing grand strategic plans for him.
+In 207, while assessing his subordinates' contributions and recommending Emperor Xian to give out rewards accordingly, Cao Cao credited Xun Yu and Xun You for developing grand strategic plans for him with Xun You second only to Xun Yu.
 Xun You received an additional 400 taxable households in his marquisate, making it 700 households in total.
 He was also reassigned to serve as Central Military Adviser (中軍師).
 The Wei Shu recorded that Cao Cao visited Xun You's residence when he returned from Liucheng (柳城; southwest of present-day Chaoyang, Liaoning) after a campaign.
 He told Xun You, "Now that the Empire has basically been pacified, it's time for me to share the rewards with virtuous scholar-officials like you.
 In the past, Emperor Gaozu allowed Zhang Zifang to choose 30,000 taxable households to form his own marquisate.
 Today, I intend to suggest to the Emperor to let you do the same."